KFDM: History

 In 1983, Belo merged with Corinthian Broadcasting, owner of Houston's KHOU-TV.
 This raised concern with the Federal Communications Commission (FCC) on two fronts.
 KFDM-TV provided at least Grade B coverage to much of the Houston market's eastern portion, and city-grade coverage in some locations.
 At the time, the FCC normally did not allow common ownership of two stations with overlapping signals, and would not even consider a waiver for a city-grade overlap.
 The merger also put Belo over the FCC's limit of five VHF stations per owner.
 As a result, Belo sold KFDM-TV, along with WTVC in Chattanooga, Tennessee, to Freedom Communications in 1984.

 In 1998, KFDM launched a charter The WB 100+ Station Group cable channel identified as "KWBB" to mimic a regular station's call sign.
 KFDM set up a separate sales department for KWBB.

 The former KFDM logo, used from 2002 until August 2015.

-From 2003 to 2006, the station carried programming from the United Paramount Network (UPN) as a secondary affiliation.
+From 2003 to 2006, the station carried programming from UPN as a secondary affiliation.
 In 2008, KFDM agreed to provide Southland Conference Television Network programming on Time Warner Cable Channel 35 starting on September 13.
 At the beginning of 2007, KFDM started broadcasting The CW on its second subchannel.

 KFDM shut down its analog signal, over VHF channel 6, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
 The station's digital signal remained on its pre-transition UHF channel 21.
 With the mandated shut down of the station's analog signal, the channel lost its ability for its audio to be transmit on radio channel 87.7.
 On April 7, 2010, the FCC issued a Report & Order, granting KFDM's channel change from channel 21 to channel 25.
 This was done because viewers in the eastern sections of the viewing area had difficulty receiving their signal on channel 21, due to the antenna issue and the fact that channel 20 was occupied by KLTL, the Louisiana Public Broadcasting (LPB) station in Lake Charles.
 On April 11, 2011, KFDM completed its move to channel 25 with higher power and a new omnidirectional antenna.
 Later tests showed the coverage was close to what KFDM had on analog channel 6, though forested areas had a weaker signal and poorer coverage.